Beautiful Thing (film): Background and production

 Producer Tony Garnett thought the play was better suited for the screen, so after Channel 4 greenlit the film production, David Aukin, Channel 4's head of drama, hired the play's stage director, Hettie MacDonald, to helm the film, because the subject matter was "foreign" to Garnett.
 He also recalled the letters that poured in after the film was released from young men, "who thanked us for saving them: they now knew they were not alone, they were not freaks."
 First assistant director Susie Liggat recalls that electricians refused to work on the scenes that were shot after Jamie and Ste leave The Gloucester, and are seen kissing in the woods, so there was a compromise that the electricians would set up the lights, and then they left before the scenes were shot.
 Liggat and Harvey both had uncredited roles in the film, with Liggat portraying a woman at the newsstand when Jamie steals the copy of Gay Times, and Harvey was "Wheelchair Queen" in the Gloucester scene.
 Dave Lynn, who portrayed the drag performer at the Gloucester that flirts with Jamie and Ste, said he was already an existing act at the Gloucester, and was asked on site if he wanted to appear in the film.
-He donated the dress he was wearing in the movie to be put on display at a bar in Brighton, along with a copy of the script.
+He donated the dress he was wearing in the film to be placed on display at a bar in Brighton, along with a copy of the script.